FusionWorks/jbrowse-adam/README.md

 - bam_samToADAM
 ```

-* convert genomic data from generic formats to ADAM format (EMR/S3 example):
+###To convert genomic data from generic formats to ADAM format (EMR/S3 example):

-This example works for extreme big files (35+ Gb). \
+This example works for extreme big files (35+ Gb).
 You may decrease or remove at all (use default values): num-executors, spark.executor.memory, driver-memory.

 ```
 spark-submit \